-THREE YEAR WARRANTY SCHEDULE
+THREE-YEAR WARRANTY SCHEDULE

-- 1. All generators used in a recreational vehicles shall be warranted for a period of three (3) years or 2,000 hours of operation, whichever occurs first.
+- 1. All Q Series generators used in a recreational vehicle shall be warranted for a period of three (3) years or 2,000 hours of operation, whichever occurs first.
 All parts, labor, removal and reinstallation shall be covered for the first two years.
 Parts and labor on selected generator and engine parts shall be covered during the third year or 2,000 hours, whichever occurs first.
-These selected parts are limited to: the main Rotor and Stator, Computer Control board (if applicable) with regard to the generator; the Cylinder Block, Cylinder Head, Crankshaft, Piston, Valve, Valve Lifter, and Manifolds with regard to the engine. - 2.
-The drive belt and pulleys (if so equipped) on air-cooled generator used in recreational vehicles shall be warranted against failure due to defective materials or normal usage for the life of the generator.
-For the original owner, this drive belt and pulley warranty shall include parts and labor plus \$50.00 payment upon return of the failed belt or pulley by the original owner.
-For succeeding owners, this drive belt warranty shall cover belt or pulley parts only. - 3.
-Rental units, demonstrators, prime power, or commercial applications, such as construction or utility, are warranted for (1) one year or 2,000 hours, whichever comes first. - 4.
-This transferable warranty is in effect for all Recreational Vehicle Generators purchased after Jan.
-1, 1998.
+These selected parts are limited to: the main Rotor and Stator with regard to the generator; the Cylinder Block, Cylinder Head, Crankshaft, Piston, Valve, Valve Lifter, and Manifolds with regard to the engine. - 2.
+The drive train belt and pulleys on Q Series air-cooled generators used in recreational vehicles shall be warranted against failure due to defective materials or normal usage for the life of the generator.
+For the original owner, this drive train warranty shall include parts and labor plus \$50.00 payment upon return of the failed belt or pulley by the original owner.
+For succeeding owners, this power train warranty shall cover belt or pulley parts only. - 3.
+Rental units, demonstrators, prime power, or commercial applications, such as construction or utility, are warranted for (1) one year or 2,000 hours, whichever comes first.